te-online/docker-contao/README.md

 	        MYSQL_PASSWORD: contao_password
 	        MYSQL_ROOT_PASSWORD: very_secret
 	      volumes:
-	        - $PATH/database:/var/lib/mysql
+	        - $CONTAO_PATH/database:/var/lib/mysql

 This will create 2 containers:

 * `contao` based on this image, all user-based files are mounted into the proper locations
 * `contao_db` a [MariaDB](https://hub.docker.com/_/mariadb/) to provide a MySQL server

+#### Prefill database configuration (instead of using installer)

-To make Contao speak to the MariaDB server you need to configure the database connection in `$PATH/app/config/parameters.yml` just like:
+To make Contao speak to the MariaDB server you need to configure the database connection in `$CONTAO_PATH/app/config/parameters.yml` just like:

     parameters:
         database_host: contao_db